Overview

 Why this course?

-Cranfield has a long and excellent track record in graduate courses for the automotive industry, a strong track record in research, and strong links and collaborations with the automotive OEM and Tier 1 companies and their supply chains.
-Cranfield has an exceptionally high level of engagement with industry, and our graduates are highly valued.
+Cranfield has a long and excellent track record in graduate courses for the automotive industry, a strong track record in research, and strong links and collaborations with automotive OEM and Tier 1 companies and their supply chains.
+As a student, you will benefit from an exceptionally high level of engagement with industry, and as a graduate you will be highly valued by employers.

-As a postgraduate-only university, Cranfield University is well suited to the needs of those studying at Masters’ level, and has excellent facilities to support teaching and learning.
-We are located near Milton Keynes, which is emerging as a centre of excellence for connected and autonomous vehicles.
-We are placed centrally in the Oxford-Cambridge ‘arc’, noted for its enterprise in technology.
+As a postgraduate-only university, we are well suited to support your studies as a Masters' student and provide excellent facilities to support your learning.
+The campus is located near Milton Keynes, an emerging centre of excellence for connected and autonomous vehicles, and is placed centrally in the Oxford-Cambridge ‘arc’, noted for its enterprise in technology.
+This provides you with a unique, technologically innovative environment.

 Informed by Industry

-The MSc in Connected and Autonomous Vehicle Engineering (Automotive) is directed by an Industrial Advisory Panel comprising senior engineers from the automotive sector.
-This maintains course relevancy and ensures that graduates are equipped with the skills and knowledge required by leading employers.
+The MSc in Connected and Autonomous Vehicle Engineering is directed by an Industrial Advisory Panel comprising senior engineers from the automotive sector.
+This maintains course relevance and ensures that graduates are equipped with the skills and knowledge required by leading employers.
 You will have the opportunity to meet this panel and present your individual research project to them at an annual event held in July.
-Panel members include:
+Panel members include representatives from:

 Course details